Learn About the History of White Water Rafting

-Rubber River Rafts
+Invention of Rubber River Rafts

-The major breakthrough in whitewater rafting came with the invention of the rubber river raft in 1840 by John Fremont.
+A major breakthrough in white water rafting came with the invention of the rubber river raft in 1840 by John Fremont.
 Fremont, a lieutenant in the United States Army, constructed a rubber raft in order to survey the Rocky Mountains and the Great Plains.
-When civilians wanted to traverse treacherous water they would often purchase surplus military rafts.
-In the 20th century, these rubber military rafts were eventually replaced by inflatable rafts.
+Unfortunately, their raft couldn’t hold up to the rough waters.

 Companies Catch On